 The principal ingredient in the production of polyester is ethylene which is a byproduct of petroleum.
 Ethylene is the chemical building blocks of polyester while the chemical method that gives rise to the finished polyester is known as polymerization.

+Here you will see in details what is polyester made of?
 There are different methods of manufacturing polyester.
 The method to use depends on the end result the manufacturer hopes to achieve.
 The four common forms in which polyester is manufactured are fiberfill, filament, staple, and tow.
 In the production of the filament form of polyester, all the individual strands are spawn in a continuous length.

 The end product is a fabric with a smooth surface.
 When manufacturing the staple form, the fabrics are cut too short fixed lengths.
 This form of polyester production enables the easier blending of polyester with other fabrics.
 When continuous strands are drawn loosely together, this process produces what is referred to as tow.